mahmoud/calver/entries/overview.md

 For engineers, versioning allows us to specify precise dependencies within ever-expanding software ecosystems.
 For marketers, the version is the dynamic part of a project's brand.
-For all of us, software versioning lets us reference the past while upgrading to the future.
+For all of us, software versioning lets us reference the past while also upgrading to the future.

 <!-- Developers who do not design their versioning scheme to match
 their project are leaving valuable communication capital on the table. -->

 Different software projects use different systems for versioning, but some common practices have emerged.
-Numeric, decimal point separation, e.g., *3.1.4*, is all but given.
-Another common versioning pattern incorporates a time-based element, usually part of the release date, into the version.
+Point-separated numbers e.g., *3.1.4*, are all but given.
+Another common versioning pattern incorporates a time-based element, usually part of the release date.

 This date-based approach has come to be called Calendar Versioning, or **CalVer** for short.